 Transfer efficiency can vary dramatically among proteins, based upon the ability of a protein to migrate out of the gel and its propensity to bind to the membrane under a particular set of conditions.
 The efficiency of transfer depends on factors such as the composition of the gel, complete contact of the gel with the membrane, the position of the electrodes, the transfer time, size and composition of proteins, field strength and the presence of detergents and alcohol in the buffer.

 It is important to note that detergents, like the protein solutions, can promote microbial growth.
-While it is convenient to make pre-diluted stocks of detergents like NP-40, CHAPS, and Tween 20, fungi can grow in these solutions which can lead to high background noise.
+While it is convenient to make pre-diluted stocks of detergents like NP-40, CHAPS, and Tween 20, fungi can grow in these solutions, which can lead to high background noise.
 In addition, detergents can contain significant amounts of peroxides which will cause background signal when using horseradish peroxidase substrates.
 Therefore, it is important to use high-purity detergents.

-While there are many different tags that can be conjugated to a secondary or primary antibody, the detection method used will limit the choice of what can be used in a Western blotting assay.
-Radioisotopes were used extensively in the past, but they are expensive, have a short shelf-life, offer no improvement in signal:noise ratio and require special handling and disposal.
+While there are many different tags that can be conjugated to a secondary or primary antibody, the detection method used will limit the choice of what can be used in a western blotting assay.
+Radioisotopes were used extensively in the past, but they are expensive, have a short shelf-life, offer no improvement in signal-to-noise ratio and require special handling and disposal.
 Alternative labels are enzymes and fluorophores.

 Chemiluminescent blotting substrates differ from other substrates in that the signal is a transient product of the enzyme-substrate reaction and persists only as long as the reaction is occurring.
-If either the substrate is used up or the enzyme looses activity then the reaction will cease and signal will be lost.
+If either the substrate is used up or the enzyme loses activity, then the reaction will cease and signal will be lost.
 However, in well-optimized assays using proper antibody dilutions and sufficient substrate, the reaction can produce stable output of light for 1 to 24 hours depending on the substrate, allowing consistent and sensitive detection that may be documented with X-ray film or digital imaging equipment.
-While X-ray film can be used to obtain semi-quantitative data, digital imaging is more sensitive because of the broad dynamic range of detection, allowing researchers to obtain quantitative data from Western blots.
+While X-ray film can be used to obtain semi-quantitative data, digital imaging is more sensitive because of the broad dynamic range of detection, allowing researchers to obtain quantitative data from western blots.

 For Research Use Only.
 Not for use in diagnostic procedures.